ytrellu/vitrine/web_formatted/teaching_systematically.md

 a good name.
 It was something not even a Congressman could object to.
 So I used it as an umbrella for my activities.

-Many descriptions for one thing not only enables misleads, but also distantiates disciplines.
+Many descriptions for one thing not only enable misleadings, but also distantiates disciplines.
-A prime example being that of a medical researcher rediscovering integration and getting a high number of citations.
+A prime example being that of a medical researcher rediscovering integration and getting a high number of citations

 >A Mathematical Model for the
 Determination of Total Area